This 1 Medical Stock Could Beat Earnings: Why It Should Be on Your Radar

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

 The final step today is to look at a stock that meets our ESP qualifications.
-Horizon Therapeutics (HZNP) earns a #1 (Strong Buy) 21 days from its next quarterly earnings release on November 3, 2021, and its Most Accurate Estimate comes in at $1.56 a share.
+Abbott (ABT) earns a #3 (Hold) five days from its next quarterly earnings release on October 20, 2021, and its Most Accurate Estimate comes in at $0.96 a share.

-By taking the percentage difference between the $1.56 Most Accurate Estimate and the $1.53 Zacks Consensus Estimate, Horizon Therapeutics has an Earnings ESP of 1.85%.
-Investors should also know that HZNP is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $0.96 Most Accurate Estimate and the $0.92 Zacks Consensus Estimate, Abbott has an Earnings ESP of 4.22%.
+Investors should also know that ABT is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.